darrylcousins/boxesapp/docs/md-sources/owner-checklist.md

 ## Recharge

 Installing Recharge is not part of this documentation.
+More about Recharge integration with Boxes App [here](/RECHARGE).

 ## Box Containers